 North Central College expects all students to be fully engaged in their study abroad program.
-Attendance at class sessions and course-related events is expected and will be enforced by the host institution and faculty overseas, and the Office of International Programs.
+Attendance at class sessions and course-related events is expected and will be enforced by the host institution and faculty overseas, as well as the Center for Global Education staff at North Central College.

 If your overall cumulative GPA falls below 2.5 in the term(s) prior to studying abroad, but after your acceptance, or you are on academic probation prior to studying abroad, North Central College and/or our partner/host institution abroad has the right to withdraw you from the program at your expense.
 You will be responsible for any cancellation fees incurred by the College as a result of this cancellation